MaksimDzhangirov/backendBankExample/docs/part55-eng.md

 Queues map[string]int
 ```

-Alright, I'm gonna copy this
+Alright, I'm gonna copy this,

 ```go
 Queues map[string]int
 ```

-and paste it into our code.
-Add a column here and a pair of curly brackets
+paste it into our code, add a colon here, and a pair of curly brackets
 to make it an empty map.
-Then at the top of the file I'm gonna add two
+Then, at the top of the file, I'm gonna add two
 constants for the queue names.
-First the `critical` queue and second the
+First, the `critical` queue, and second, the
 `default` queue.

 ```go